Red-Fairy/Database-Midterm/README.md

-# PKU Database Midterm Project
+# Midterm Project for PKU Introduction to Database Systems
-The official code implementation of the midterm project for the **PKU Introduction to Database Systems (Honor Track), Spring 2023**.
+The official implementation of the midterm project for the **PKU Introduction to Database Systems (Honor Track), Spring 2023**.

 Authors: Yuyang Zhou, Rundong Luo.